FAQ

 If two people agree on the state of Ethereum, they will also agree on the state of Facet.

-And of course - you yourself can run the Facet Node and be that “honest operator.”
+And of course - you yourself can run the Facet node and be your own “honest operator.”

 Facet Compute Token (FCT)